beachbarbacoa/BookIT/DEPLOY.md

-# BookIT Deployment Guide (Render Blueprint - Final)
+# BookIT Deployment Guide (Render Blueprint - Simplified)

 This is the definitive guide to deploying the BookIT application on Render.
-The previous build failures were caused by an issue with `npx` being unable to fetch the Wasp CLI.
-The solution is to make the Wasp CLI an explicit `devDependency` in `package.json`.
+The previous "sync failed" error indicated a problem with parsing the `render.yaml` file.
+This has been resolved by simplifying the Blueprint to its bare essentials.

 ## Step 1: Delete ALL Existing Infrastructure on Render